Skip to main content

 Refining the Selection

-1. To preserve this selection for future refinement, navigate to the Channels panel and click the Save selection as channel button layer mask button at the bottom of the panel.
+1. To save this as a channel so we can refine it, go to the Channels panel and click the Save selection as channel button layer mask button.

-3. Deselect the current selection by pressing Cmd–D (Mac) or CTRL–D (Windows).
-This allows us to work directly on the channel without active selection boundaries interfering with our view.
+3. Get rid of the current selection by pressing Cmd–D (Mac) or CTRL–D (Windows).

-4. Select the shirt channel in the Channels panel and show eye hide show icon the composite RGB channel.
-This gives you a clear overlay view for precise refinement work.
+4. Select the shirt channel and show eye hide show icon the composite RGB.

 Colorizing the Shirt

-1. Hide eye hide show icon the shirt channel to return to normal RGB viewing mode.
+1. Hide eye hide show icon the shirt channel.

-2. Hold Cmd (Mac) or CTRL (Windows) and click the shirt channel to load it as an active selection.
-You'll see the familiar marching ants indicating your selection is now active.
+2. Hold Cmd (Mac) or CTRL (Windows) and click the shirt channel to load it as a selection.

 Hue: 36